Public Drinking Water

 SDWS are monitored by Public Health to ensure all requirements are being met and all adverse test results are reported to Public Health.
 Boil Water or Drinking Water advisories may be issued by the operator or Public Health to protect the health of the water system users in the case of an adverse bacteriological result, an adverse observation or an outbreak associated with the water system.

-Please see the Ministry of Health and Long-Term Care for more information on SDWS, related regulations, guidance documents, and fact sheets.
-If you are not sure whether your system is a SDWS or have further questions, please contact the Grey Bruce Health Unit.
+If you are not sure whether your system is a SDWS or have further questions, please contact Grey Bruce Public Health.

 The Government of Ontario Central Forms Site provides the following SDWS forms: